LoulouNoLegend/RNA-Modding-Documentation/custom-maps/tutorials/creating-sharing/setup-the-project.md

 # Setup the project

 **1.** Download the template project by clicking [here](https://github.com/LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/releases/download/PB5/UE521-CustomMap-Template-V2.zip)
+*(Since the template was updated recently, some things are indeed different, but it doesn't affect this guide)*

 **2.** Extract the "rooftopsandalleys" folder somewhere on your pc.